The WordPress Database Structure

 wp_options

-The table wp_options is one of the most important WordPress database tables and stores all the settings of a WordPress site, like the URL, the title, installed plugins, etc!
+The table wp_options is one of the most essential WordPress database tables and stores all the settings of a WordPress site, like the URL, the title, installed plugins, etc!
 Most of the plugins store settings in this table as well.

 All the settings in the WordPress dashboard are stored in this table.